Edmonton Police Service logo

 Dedicated to Protect, Proud to Serve

-Officers working within transit, HSOC – Community Safety Teams and the High Risk Encampment Team will be carrying a camera approximately the size of a pack of cards on the front of their uniform.
-The officers turn the camera on and off to record audio and video during public interactions.
+Police officers will be carrying a camera approximately the size of a pack of cards on the front of their uniform.
+The officers activate recording with audio and video during interactions with the public when the nature of the interaction is known to be, or become, investigative or enforcement related in nature.

-The EPS will be submitting a Privacy Impact Assessment (PIA) to the Privacy Commissioner of Alberta.
 Section 33C and 33B of the Freedom of Information and Protection of Privacy Act authorizes the collection of information from the public.
+The recordings are disclosed to the courts when required, but private information of third parties captured in any recording is first redacted.

 Legally, officers are not required to inform the public they are being recorded during an interaction, but they are trained to do so when they can.

-• Protect officers from unfounded allegations of misconduct and increase the efficiency of the resolution of complaints against the police
+• Protect police officers from unfounded allegations of misconduct and increase the efficiency and transparency in how complaints against the police are concluded.

 • Improve evidence collection, documentation, early case resolution and successful prosecutions.